ellipt01/joint/README.md

 The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compiler).

 ## 3. usage of jinv
-The make command creates the core inversion program jinv, the $L_2$-group lasso regularized inversion program, in the ./bin directory.
+After run make, make install creates the core inversion program jinv, the $L_2$-group lasso regularized inversion program, in the ./bin directory.

     USAGE: jinv
            -f <magnetic anomaly filename>